 - Porsche Team

 Earl Bamber is a racing driver from New Zealand.
-He is a double Porsche Carrera Cup Asia champion and the winner of the 2014 Porsche Supercup, but his biggest success were two wins at the 24 hours of Le Mans, in 2015 and 2017, and most recently, the FIA World Endurance Championship title in 2017.
+He is a double Porsche Carrera Cup Asia champion and the winner of the 2014 Porsche Supercup, but his biggest success were two wins at the 24 hours of Le Mans, in 2015 and 2017, and FIA World Endurance Championship title in 2017.
 Most recently, in 2019, Bamber has won IMSA SportsCar Championship title in the GTLM class.

 First time, he won Le Mans race together with Nick Tandy and Nico Hulkenberg in the factory-entered Porsche 919 Hybrid prototype.
 The second Le Mans win came in 2017, along with Timo Bernhard and Brendon Hartley, again in a Porsche 919 Hybrid.

 Racing debut at the age of 12